-This year's Tennis Tournament is hosted by the City of New Britain and coordinated by Carolyn Vanacore and Phil Rockwell.
+This year's Tennis Tournamentwill be held on Sat., May 19th and hosted by the City of New Britain.
+The Tournament will be coordinated by Carolyn Vanacore and Phil Rockwell.

 - Tournament Date - May 19th (Rain Date - May 20th

 - Men - Phil Rockwell

 - Men's & Women's Doubles will begin immediately following the completion of the Singles Tournament

 - Mixed Doubles will begin immediately following the completion of the Doubles Tournament

 ***NEW CT Masters' Games Age Groups (non-qualifying for the National Senior Games)